cianaellington-data/homelessness-analysis/README.md

 - Clone or download this repository
 - Open CSV files in Google Sheets or Excel for further exploration
 - Run SQL queries in BigQuery to reproduce or modify the analysis
-- View charts in the `images/` folder for portfolio reference

 ---